 Read more: medical equipment asset management

-Energy sector RFID Tracking application; tools and container tracking
+Technology company RFID applications; tools and container tracking

 Prior to the shipping container being transported to the project site, the assets were registered against the specific container and project/site.
 During the pilot project, the fixed RFID readers outside the container tracked every piece of equipment coming in and out of the container providing superior audit and equipment visibility.